-I happened upon the Saramonic SmartMic (also called the i-Mic) by accident, while window shopping at FotoTrade.
+I came upon the Saramonic SmartMic (also called the i-Mic) by accident, while window shopping at FotoTrade.
 I mistakenly thought it was similar to the Rode SmartLav+ and was quite surprised to find a similar product at that price point.
 I was in for a surprise when I opened it up back home.
 It wasn’t like the SmartLav+.

-The Saramonic SmartMic is a small, slightly directional condenser mic that plugs directly in to a smart phone’s earphone jack using the 3.5mm TRRS Connector (same as your corded headphones with mics).
+The Saramonic SmartMic is a small, slightly directional condenser mic that plugs directly into a smartphone’s earphone jack using the 3.5mm TRRS Connector (same as your corded headphones with mics).
 There is no cord; instead, it sticks directly out of the mobile device that you connect it to.
 It works both with iOS and Android devices (or with your computer that has the right kind of jack).
 It doesn’t seem to work with normal microphone sockets, so don’t buy this mic if your computer has two separate sockets for the headphone and microphone jack.

 As I recently found out, it is quite a versatile and useful device to have in your video creation arsenal.

-A High Quality Microphone Always at Hand
+A High-Quality Microphone Always at Hand

 The SmartMic is tiny enough to easily fit into the corner of a camera bag pocket.
 Somewhere out of the way for an emergency that requires you to use it.
 It’s also small enough to be carried around on most days, waiting for an occasion when you don’t have your portable audio recorder like a Zoom H6 with you.
 With some care, this little mic is good enough to record audio that can be used for broadcast video or audio.

-The integrated shockmount and accompanying foam cover give you pretty decent audio quality while recording on the move, but for windy situations you’d obviously need a fur windscreen.
+The integrated shock mount and accompanying foam cover give you pretty decent audio quality while recording on the move, but for windy situations, you’d obviously need a fur windscreen.

 What Can the Saramonic SmartMic Be Used For?

-While audio quality can be good in a quiet place, even verging on really good, the media to which it records to suggests that the SmartMic is more of a backup solution, or a solution for someone who wants to make amateur or home videos that have good audio.
+While audio quality can be good in a quiet place, even verging on really good, the media to which it records suggests that the SmartMic is more of a backup solution or a solution for someone who wants to make amateur or home videos that have good audio.
 Having said that, I should also say that when used correctly, this mic can produce good audio.
 Listen to the audio samples below to decide for yourself.

-I can easily imagine it being used for vlogging, audio interviews or as a podcasting-on-the-go microphone.
+I can easily imagine it being used for vlogging, audio interviews, or as a podcasting-on-the-go microphone.
 Run and gun shooters can use it in situations where they need to have better audio quality than a built-in microphone, but can’t take the time, and don’t have the crew to manage dedicated audio recorders and microphones.

-If you have a laptop with a TRRS connector (combined mic and headphones jack), then you could connect this microphone and point it to your mouth to get better audio when chatting on skype, or making screen-captures.
+If you have a laptop with a TRRS connector (combined mic and headphones jack), then you could connect this microphone and point it to your mouth to get better audio when chatting on skype, or making screen captures.

 The ease of use makes it a no-brainer for anyone who shoots video to carry this in their cable bag, or in a side pocket of their camera bag.
-It is very versatile, and makes for a handy standby microphone in most situations.
+It is very versatile and makes for a handy standby microphone in most situations.

-Audio Recording Quality
+4. Good Audio Recording Quality

 Recorded in a quiet room with some ambient sounds too: